-THE CONSULTANT will conduct a Sociocultural Effects (SCE) evaluation in accordance with the PD&E Manual.
-The CONSULTANT will document the results of the SCE Evaluation in the Environmental Document and in the Project file and / or complete a standalone SCE report if required.
-If no involvement for a particular issue is indicated, then standard statements to that effect from the PD&E Manual will be included in the Environmental Document.
+THE CONSULTANT will conduct a Sociocultural Effects (SCE) evaluation in accordance with Part 2, Chapter 4 of the PD&E Manual.
+The CONSULTANT will document the results of the SCE Evaluation in the Environmental Document and in the Project file and / or complete a stand-alone SCE report if required.
+If no involvement for a particular issue is indicated, then standard statements to that effect from Part 2, Chapter 4 of the PD&E Manual will be included in the Environmental Document.